texasCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • Name of the arresting agency

-• The case number and name of the presiding court; and
+• The case number and name of the presiding court

 How Do I Find Recent Arrests in Texas?

-Texas state residents can find information on recent arrests by visiting the police department, Sheriff's office, or law enforcement office in their municipality.
-They can also visit agency websites for updated arrest logs.
-Alternatively, interested persons can utilize third-party search services but may not have the most recent information on recent arrests compared to the actual arresting agencies.
+Texas state residents may find information on recent arrests by visiting the appropriate police department, Sheriff's office, or law enforcement agency.
+Some law enforcement agencies also have online arrest logs that may be accessed on the agency website.
+Alternatively, interested persons may utilize third-party search services; however, these may not have the most recent information on arrests compared to the official law enforcement agencies.

 Are Texas Arrest Records Free?

 Yes.
-Arrest records available through law enforcement websites are free to access for all internet users.
-Record search fees may only apply where the request is via written mail or where the requester requires certified copies of public records.
-Likewise, some third-party search services are free, while some may require individuals to create accounts and pay service fees before accessing the arrest information on their site or platforms.
+Arrest records are available online via law enforcement websites and are free to access for all internet users.
+Record search fees may apply where the request is via written mail or where the requester requires certified copies of public records.
+Likewise, some third-party search services are free, while some may require individuals to create accounts and pay service or subscription fees before accessing the arrest information on their sites or platforms.

 disclaimer